mvolkmann/blog/src/astro.md

 The `Image` component requires specifying both `height` and `width` to avoid content layout shift (CLS).

+For static sites, optimized images are generated concurrently at build time.

 From the documentation at {% aTargetBlank "https://docs.astro.build/en/guides/images/", "Images" %},
 The `Image` component